ahmetb/cloud-run-faq/README.md

 for long-running containers.
 Therefore, the pricing model is different.
 On Cloud Run, you only pay while a request is being handled.

-### What is "Cloud Run on Anthos"?
+### What is "Cloud Run for Anthos"?

-["Cloud Run on Anthos"][crogke] gives you the same Cloud Run experience on your [Kubernetes](https://kubernetes.io) clusters on [Anthos] (either on GCP with [GKE], or on-prem/other clouds).
+["Cloud Run for Anthos"][crogke] gives you the same Cloud Run experience on your [Kubernetes](https://kubernetes.io) clusters on [Anthos] (either on GCP with [GKE], or on-prem/other clouds).
 This gives you the freedom to choose where you want to deploy your applications.

-"Cloud Run" and "Cloud Run on Anthos" are the same product, but running in different places:
+"Cloud Run" and "Cloud Run for Anthos" are the same product, but running in different places:

 * the same application format (container images)